 Mortal silence greeted it.

 There was a clattering scuffle while Divari and Hevrin ducked beneath the tent’s far edge.
-Ahead lay nothing but miles of forest, trees thick as new grain growing north towards Tresamer and the poisoned Kingdom of Sarn.
+Ahead lay nothing but miles of forest, trees thick as new grain growing throughout the Soloven delta: south towards House Huan, northeast towards the poisoned Kingdom of Sarn.
 Divari felt tingling and Hevrin disappeared.
 She reached for the woman, and her hand was gone too!
 Then, without sight or sound, she felt Hevrin’s hand on hers.

 “Then we must part ways,” Divari said.
 “You must reach Alansera, Hevrin,” she whispered.
-“Warn my father, and give him the bundle.”
+“Warn my father.
+Give him the bundle, and Mei-la’s journal.”
 She turned northeast.
 “I go to Sarn.”

 Here, of course, the sample ends–if you want to read the rest of the story, you’ll have to buy a copy come release!